Addis Ababa University: History

-The origins of AAU was a two-year college on 20 March 1950 by the Jesuit Lucien Matte, at the appeal of His Majesty Emperor Haile Selassie I. It began operations the following year.
-Over the following two years an affiliation with the University of London, and University of Oxford was developed.
+The origins of AAU are a two-year college established on 20 March 1950 by the Jesuit Lucien Matte, at the appeal of His Majesty Emperor Haile Selassie I. It began operations the following year.
+Over the following two years an affiliation with the University of London and University of Oxford was developed.
 Africans from various parts of the continent would receive free scholarships through programs subsidized by the Organisation of African Unity for higher learning.
 AAU was also known for sending its students abroad for an extended interpersonal educational experience, and having those students return with the exemplary standards of the international community.

 The nucleus of AAU was formed with the establishment of the University College of Addis Ababa (UCAA) in 1950.
 UCAA, which initially consisted of the Faculties of Arts and Science, became a fully fledged college when it was chartered in 1954.
 In 1955, the Building College was opened.
 In February 1961, these various colleges and the Theological College were brought together to form the Haile Selassie University.
 Emperor Haile Selassie I gave his Guenete Leul Palace to serve as the administration building and main campus.
-He had abandoned the palace, where a number of his ministers and favorites were killed in the wake of the abortive Coup d'état in 1960, in favor of the new Jubilee Palace.
-Following the 1974 revolution, the university was briefly renamed University of Ethiopia (National University) before it came to assume its present designation, AAU, in 1975.
-In the wake of the revolution, AAU was closed for two years and students and staff were drafted into what was known as the Development through Cooperation Campaign (zemecha), designed to arise the awareness of the rural population in the spirit of the revolution.
+He had abandoned the palace, where a number of his ministers and favorites were killed in the wake of the abortive coup d'état in 1960, in favor of the new Jubilee Palace.
+Following the 1974 revolution, the university was briefly renamed University of Ethiopia (National University) before it came to assume its present name, AAU, in 1975.
+In the wake of the revolution, AAU was closed for two years and students and staff were drafted into what was known as the Development through Cooperation Campaign (zemecha), designed to raise the awareness of the rural population in the spirit of the revolution.
 The university offered its first Master's programs in 1979 and its first PhD programs in 1987.